LeeCheneler/react-app-template/README.md

 [![bitHound Code](https://www.bithound.io/github/LeeCheneler/react-app-template/badges/code.svg)](https://www.bithound.io/github/LeeCheneler/react-app-template)

-Template designed to get you up and running as quickly as possible with [React](https://github.com/facebook/react) and [Webpack 2](https://github.com/webpack)!
+Template designed to get you up and running as quickly as possible with [React](https://github.com/facebook/react), [Webpack](https://github.com/webpack), [Express](https://www.npmjs.com/package/express) and [Docker](https://www.docker.com/)!

 JavaScript and style linting is already set up and working via [ESLint](https://github.com/eslint/eslint) and [StyleLint](https://github.com/stylelint/stylelint).

-A bare bones, highly extensible ITCSS style framework in [easy-css](https://github.com/leecheneler/easy-css) is already imported and set up ready to use.
+A bare bones, highly extensible ITCSS style framework in [pluto-css's foundation module](https://github.com/pluto-css-foundation) is already imported and set up ready to use.

-This react app comes with a lightweight [express](https://www.npmjs.com/package/express) app ready configured to round up a fully self hosting app.
+This react app comes with a lightweight node Express app ready configured to round up a fully self hosting app and a dockerfile configured to build the web app and then bundle it and the express server into a Docker image ready to run in production.

-## Getting Started

-### Copy the template to a new repository on GitHub

-### Initialise a new project with this template
+## Setup a new project

 1. Make a copy of react-app-template for your app and step into it
 ```
 > git clone https://github.com/leecheneler/react-app-template